Ves Peterburg: Streets and lists of residents

 This is a very important section for the directory of the city like Leningrad, counting 2-3 million residents.
 The special section of the directory not only lists all the streets in alphabetic order, but also informs, what house numbers are on the odd and even sides between the crossing streets.
 If necessary, special maps are provided for the longest streets and prospects.
 Alongside with the house numbers the directory informs about the jurisdiction of the relevant city blocks, the closest post offices etc.

-Amateur researchers often fall into error, mussing up the ownership of the real estates with the personal residential addresses, however the professional historians extract deeper information, differing between the owners and the managers.
-However, 70% and more of the pre-revolutionary residents of Petrograd, mainly industrial workers remained outside the directory, since they were economically forced to hire separate rooms, and even the corners of rooms, offered to them by the wholesale profiteers in hiring dwellings.
+70% and more of the pre-revolutionary residents of Petrograd, mainly industrial workers, remained outside the directory, since they were economically forced to hire separate rooms, and even the corners of rooms, offered to them by the wholesale profiteers in hiring dwellings.
 Also, even in the middle-class families only the heads of households were listed in the directory, while their spouses and minors were omitted.

-Anyway, the curious scrollers may be excided to find online not only the addresses, but also the home telephone numbers of Matilda Kshesinskaya (#414), Aleksandr Kerensky (#11-960) on the pages of 'Ves Peterburg', as well as of Grigory Zinoviev (#127-61) on the pages of 'Ves Leningrad'.
+Nor only the addresses, but also the home telephone numbers of Matilda Kshesinskaya (#414), Aleksandr Kerensky (#11-960) were available on the pages of 'Ves Peterburg', as well as of Grigory Zinoviev (#127-61) on the pages of 'Ves Leningrad'.

 Public transport

 In 1970s Leningrad became the top-ranking city of the world by the length of city tram lines and the total number of tram routes.
-From the directory of 1908, after the first lines of tram were opened (September, 1907), the directory provided the detailed information on each of these routes, including the streets, the tram stops, the fares, and what is not less important, the specific combination of colored identification lights which were set for each tram route.
+Starting with the 1908 directory, after the first lines of tram were opened in September 1907, the directory provided the detailed information on each of these routes, including the streets, the tram stops, the fares, and what is not less important, the specific combination of colored identification lights which were set for each tram route.